cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 Every message in a transaction must be signed by the addresses specified by its `GetSigners`.
 The SDK currently allows signing transactions in two different ways:

-* `SIGN_MODE_DIRECT` (preferred): The most used implementation of the Tx interface is the Protobuf Tx message, which is used in `SIGN_MODE_DIRECT`, Once signed by all signers, the `body_bytes`, `auth_info_bytes` and signatures are gathered into `TxRaw`, whose serialized bytes are broadcast over the network.
+* `SIGN_MODE_DIRECT` (preferred): the most used implementation of the Tx interface is the Protobuf `Tx` message, which is used in `SIGN_MODE_DIRECT`.
+Once signed by all signers, the `body_bytes`, `auth_info_bytes`, and signatures are gathered into `TxRaw`, whose serialized bytes are broadcast over the network.

-* `SIGN_MODE_LEGACY_AMINO_JSON`: The legacy implementation of the Tx interface is the `StdTx` struct from the auth module.
-The document signed by all signers is `StdSignDoc` which is encoded into bytes using Amino JSON.
+* `SIGN_MODE_LEGACY_AMINO_JSON`: the legacy implementation of the `Tx` interface is the `StdTx` struct from the auth module.
+The document signed by all signers is `StdSignDoc`, which is encoded into bytes using Amino JSON.
 Once all signatures are gathered into `StdTx`, `StdTx` is serialized using Amino JSON, and these bytes are broadcast over the network.

 ## Messages

 <HighlightBox type=”info”>

-Transaction messages are not to be confused with ABCI messages that define interactions between Tendermint and application layers.
+Transaction messages are not to be confused with ABCI messages, which define interactions between Tendermint and application layers.

 </HighlightBox>